WebG1itch/FPSPracticeSource/README.md

 Last and, unfortunately, least is the combat stim.
 I don't even really need a video demonstration because there's not much to demonstrate with this one.
 It was the first ability created to test how the movement replication code works.
 This ability simply increases the movement speed of the player, and will eventually be paired with visual indicators (like a different running animation, as well as first person effects) to make it clear the player is indeed sprinting with the combat stim.

 # Documentation
 With every big project, solo or team based, good documentation is always a good idea.
 After writing important pieces of code, I made sure to add documentation around the functions and parameters so that it was easy to understand what's happening and where I left off.
-It had the added bonus of a better IDE workflow, because most modern IDE's will show documentatio of functions and classes (if done correctly) when you try to use them somewhere else.
+It had the added bonus of a better IDE workflow, because most modern IDE's will show documentation of functions and classes (if done correctly) when you try to use them somewhere else.
 Unreal Engine's source has loads of great examples of well documented code, so I did my best to base my formatting off of that for consistency when working on the project.
 I've put an example from my custom movement component below

 ## MovementComponent
 ### [From MyCustomMovementComponent.h (Inventive name, I know)](https://github.com/WebG1itch/FPSPracticeSource/blob/main/Source/Impulse/Public/Character/Components/MyCharacterMovementComponent.h)